dipin736/Frontend-crud/README.md

 ## Frontend
-The frontend is built using [technology stack here].
+The frontend is built using react.

 ### Features:
 - Feature 1